sp-karl/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/mobile-security-and-authentication.md

 ### Finding a lost device
 <a name="lostdevice"> </a>

-When a device is lost or stolen it may be useful to find the location of that device, and be able to wipe all data contents if it is necessary.
+When a device is lost or stolen it may be useful to find the location of that device, and be able to wipe all data contents if it's necessary.
 There are various third-party services and solutions that can provide this functionality.
 An example is the Windows Phone Find My Phone service that can make it easier to recover your mobile device by locating it, or prevent someone from using it without your consent.

 The functionality this service can provide includes the following: